Flexible home living

 Cushions, plants, laptop stands and ring lights were the first things we reached for to spruce up our homes ready for video calls.
 32% of those asked have been saving since lockdown so they can renovate and invest in their homes.
 This has undoubtedly sparked inspiration in many as johnlewis.com had 33% more searches for wallpaper and paint since the start of lockdown in comparison to the same time last year.
 More significant cosmetic upgrades are now on the priority list for customers, including additional shelving, strategically-placed bookcases and statement wallpaper.

-The 'Insta-desk' makes its debut
+The 'Insta-desk'

 #WFH has racked up over 2.2m posts on Instagram alone.
 With our home working environments on display, stylish bureaus and small writing desks displaying objects d’art now take pride of place in the home, worthy of an Instagram shoot.
 For those with the luxury of space, a second, more functional deskspace hides away in a spare room.